Yfyangd/KDCDDMChatbot/README.md

 # Conversion Web App Template
 The paper assistant chatbot of [Knowledge Distillation Cross Domain Diffusion Models (KDCCDM) for Weakly Supervised Defect Detection in Semiconductor Manufacturing](https://yfyangd.github.io/KDCDDM/) deployed on **Vercel**.

+## Chatbot
+Please click [here](https://kdcddm-chatbot.vercel.app/) to enter the chatbot.
+If you have any questions regarding the KDCDDM paper we've proposed, feel free to ask any questions.

 ## Config App
 Create a file named `.env.local` in the current directory and copy the contents from `.env.example`.
 Setting the following content:
 ```